Counting connected hypergraphs via the probabilistic method: Probabilistic reformulation

 Returning to hypergraphs, if we ask for results covering the entire (weakly) supercritical regime $\eps^3n\to\infty$, $\eps\to 0$, it is only recently that anything non-trivial has been proved about the giant component.
 Indeed, as far as we are aware, the first result of this type is the central limit theorem for $L_1(\Hrnp)$ proved in~\cite{BR_hyp}, using random walk and martingale arguments.
 A bivariate central limit theorem for $L_1(\Hrnp)$ and $N_1(\Hrnp)$ was proved very recently in~\cite{BR_hyp2}, using similar methods.
 Here we shall use smoothing ideas as in~\cite{C-OMS,BC-OK2a}, but applied in a very different way, to deduce the corresponding bivariate local limit theorem, Theorem~\ref{thprob}; Theorem~\ref{thenum} will then follow easily.

-The methods of Sato and Wormald~\cite{SatoWormald} are extensions of those of Pittel and Wormald~\cite{PWio} and so, in the range in which they apply (i.e., $r=3$, and $p=(1+\eps)(r-2)!n^{-r+1}$ where $\eps=\eps(n)\to 0$ but $\eps^4n/\log^{3/2}n\to\infty$), may potentially lead to a trivariate local limit result for $L_1$, $N_1$ and the number of vertices in the core.
-As noted above, whether such a result can be proved throughout the range $\eps\to 0$ but $\eps^3n\to\infty$, or for $r>3$, is currently open.
+The methods of Sato and Wormald~\cite{SatoWormald} are extensions of those used by Pittel and Wormald~\cite{PWio} and so, in the range in which they apply (i.e., $r=3$, and $p=(1+\eps)(r-2)!n^{-r+1}$ where $\eps=\eps(n)\to 0$ but $\eps^4n/\log^{3/2}n\to\infty$), may potentially lead to a trivariate local limit result for $L_1$, $N_1$ and the number of vertices in the core.
+As far as we are aware, whether such a result can be proved throughout the range $\eps\to 0$ but $\eps^3n\to\infty$, or for $r>3$, is currently open.

 In the next section we illustrate the basic strategy of our proof of Theorem~\ref{thprob} by showing how the same idea can be applied in a much simpler setting.
 Then, in Subsection~\ref{ss_complications}, we describe some of the complications that will arise when we implement this idea to prove Theorem~\ref{thprob}.
 Only then, in Subsection~\ref{ss_org}, do we describe the organization of the rest of the paper.
-The reason for this is that almost all of the paper is devoted to the proof of Theorem~\ref{thprob}, and our description of the key steps and structure of this proof will only make sense after the discussion earlier in Section~\ref{sec_example}.
-Formally, nothing in Section~\ref{sec_example} is required in the later sections.
+The reason for this is that almost all of the paper is devoted to the proof of Theorem~\ref{thprob}, and our description of the key steps in and structure of this proof will only make sense after the discussion earlier in Section~\ref{sec_example}.
+Formally, next to nothing in Section~\ref{sec_example} is required in the later sections; the exception is that we use Proposition~\ref{gtol} in the proof of Theorem~\ref{thN1}.